 John Robb is a many-faceted creature.

-Author, journalist, DJ, publisher, model, festival boss, Eco warrior and vegan behemoth and talking head singer from post-punk mainstays The Membranes.
+Author, musician, journalist, TV presenter, music website boss, publisher, festival boss, Eco warrior and vegan behemoth and talking head singer from post-punk mainstays The Membranes.

 He grew up in Blackpool before punk rock came along and saved his life and he formed the Membranes – the highly influential post punk band whose current albums keep pushing forward with added choirs and textures and are critically acclaimed.

 He was one of the leading post punk fanzine writers in the UK with ‘Rox’ before he went on to write for the rock press with Sounds in the 80s and was the first person to interview Nirvana and coined the expression Britpop and was instrumental in kick starting and documenting the Madchester scene with his writing.
-His music and culture website louderthanwar.com is currently one of the biggest music and culture sites in the UK and at the front of diverse modern culture.
+His music and culture website louderthanwar.com is currently the 5th most read music and culture sites in the UK and at the front of diverse modern culture.

 He has written many books like best sellers like ‘Punk Rock – an Oral History’ and The Stone Roses and the Resurrection of British Pop’ and in 2021 a book about the leading Eco energy boss Dale Vince from Ecotricity called ‘Manifesto’.
-He is currently finishing writing a new book on Goth and post punk called ’The Art Of Darkness’ and a collected book of his journalism and his own autobiography and a collected book of his journalism.
+He is currently finishing writing a new book on Goth and post punk called ‘The Art Of Darkness’ and also a collected book of his journalism and a new book with Alan McGee as well as his own autobiography.